-In short: being unable to communicate in a positive way with his wife, happens not due to bad intentions now, but it happens when men use an outdated protective system that developed to protect against excessive parent’s control or interference in their childhood.
+In short: being unable to communicate in a positive way with his wife, happens not due to bad intentions now, but it happens when men use an outdated protective system that they developed to protect themselves against excessive parent’s control or interference in their childhood.
+(See reference below)

 STEPS TO PASSIVE AGGRESSIVE MEN’S TRANSFORMATION:

 -Identify when and with whom they developed in their childhood this “communication shield” expressed as interpersonal passive aggression.